 There are a vast array of ways that you can save money on food shopping, I’m sharing my absolutely top tips for you today in the hope that you can reduce your grocery bill.

 Keep a well stocked store cupboard

-This has to be one of my favourite ways to save money on your food shopping.
+This has to be one of my favourite ways to save money on grocery shopping.
 I have a number of staple items that I try to always keep in stock.
-I keep items for cake making, bread baking and cooking fast meals.
-For example I always have pasta, or pasta flour, in stock so I can make a quick pasta meal.
-I have a pasta maker which allows me to make fresh pasta almost as fast as it takes to cook dry pasta.

 Pay attention to the contents of your fridge

 Be aware of use by dates.
 Best before dates are just that, quality control dates.
 Use by dates are there for your safety.

 By checking your fridge regularly you can avoid waste and also work any food that needs to be used into a meal plan.

 I make sure that I store items correctly, and store similar items together.
 These fridge storage containers are absolutely fantastic, and a great way to organise my fridge.
 I have baskets for dairy, treats, drinks and more.